From a tuk-tuk, we see droves of military police going into action on the 3rd of January, just before the alleged unlawful assassinations.

 With that in mind, I decided to track down some of the CNRP’s key figures to try to make sense of what’s going on in Cambodia.
 First stop was the CNRP HQ, which at first glance looks a bit like a bathroom showroom you might visit off an A-road somewhere.
-We checked in with the interns who coordinate the diary of legendary Cambodian female MP Mu Sochua, Nobel Peace Prize nominee, and general all-round good egg.
+We checked in with the interns who coordinate the diary of legendary Cambodian female MP Mu Sochua, Nobel Peace Prize nominee and general all-round Good Egg.

-Mu Sochua and her CNRP workers dish out cash to those injured at the garments worker strikes.
+Mu Sochua and her CNRP workers dish out cash to those injured at the garments worker strikes

-After waiting around for a couple of hours, we were told to make our way to the “Russian hospital,” where Sochua was visiting opposition supporters who had been injured in the garment factory protests.
+After waiting around for a couple of hours, we were told to make our way to the “Russian Hospital”, where Sochua was visiting opposition supporters who had been injured in the garment factory protests.
 It turned out that this involved Sochua wandering around the wards dishing out thin wads of dollars to a varied selection of patients.
 The cash-in-hand transactions were a bit of a surprise at first.
 When I mentioned that to her, she explained that, "In this country, it is sometimes the only way to make sure that the people you want to have the money actually get it."

 Emotions were running pretty high.
-At one point, a middle-aged woman broke down at a visibly embarrassed Sochua's feet outside one of the wards, weeping and hugging her ankles until she had to awkwardly sidestep free.
+At one point, a middle-aged woman broke down at a visibly embarrassed Sochua's feet outside one of the wards, weeping and hugging her ankles until she had to awkwardly side-step free.
 Reaching for a note from one of her male comrades, Sochua said she knew the woman from the nonviolent demos held in the city's Freedom Park in the weeks before the garment worker strikes, when shit had really hit the fan.

 Freedom Park was pretty odd.
-With a single makeshift police barrack in one corner, the rest of the large plaza was imposingly vacant, barring a game of volleyball being played by a motley crew of men and boys.
-Our drivers insisted the game was somehow a government-organized ruse, an attempt to show a positive activity taking place in what had become a bleak and abandoned space due to the CPP's protest ban.
+With a single makeshift police barrack in one corner, the rest of the large plaza was imposingly vacant, bar one singular game of volleyball being played by a motley crew of men and boys.
+Our drivers insisted the game was somehow a government-organised ruse, an attempt to show a positive activity taking place in what had become a bleak and abandoned space due to the CPP's protest ban.
 They said that most of the men present were in cahoots with the police and on watch for any trouble.
 Who knows if that’s true.
 To me, it looked more like they were just playing volleyball.
 But the fact that something like this is questioned is pretty indicative of the atmosphere in Phnom Penh right now.

-After Freedom Park, we headed for a drink at the Foreign Correspondents' Club bar.
-After she got caught up in traffic, we were rejoined by Mu Sochua, who arrived in a taxi, un-chaperoned—which was kind of surprising, given the many well-documented assassination attempts on the lives of her colleagues.
+After Freedom Park, we headed for a drink at the Foreign Correspondents Club bar.
+After she got caught up in traffic, we were rejoined by Mu Sochua, who arrived in a taxi, un-chaperoned – which was kind of surprising, given the many well-documented assassination attempts on the lives of her colleagues.

 A policeman at Freedom Park takes the weight off his feet

 Sochua wasn’t in any doubt about how the CCP recruits its crowbar wielding badmen.
 "They are paid.
 I’m sure they are paid.
 It is totally a given.
 The government doesn't admit it, but there's no way they can deny it, so they just ignore them.
 Say nothing.
-These thugs are also often young drug addicts recruited by the CPP from rehab centers.
+These thugs are also often young drug addicts recruited by the CPP from rehab centres.

-Sochua reckoned that the CPP’s thuggery has roots that go deeper tahn the 90s.
+Sochua reckoned that the CPP’s thuggery has roots that go deeper that the 90s.
 “This mentality comes directly from the Khmer Rouge and its way of rule, training different unofficial groups and playing them off against the public,” she said.
 “They'll use children to spy on their parents, to kill their own parents.
 You have to remember Hun Sen himself is former Khmer Rouge, and that mentality and way of ruling still runs throughout the CPP and what they do.
 Has he changed?
 He has not changed.”

 For people like Sochua, the task is to somehow move Cambodia on from its murderous past and totalitarian present.